top of page

 Homer:

 The legendary poet of ancient Greece, is credited with composing two epic masterpieces: the "Iliad" and the "Odyssey."
-These monumental works narrate the Trojan War and the journey of Odysseus, respectively, shaping the foundation of Western literature and profoundly influencing subsequent generations with their timeless themes and characters.
+These monumental works narrate the Trojan War and the journey of Odysseus, respectively, shaping the foundation of English literature and profoundly influencing subsequent generations with their timeless themes and characters.

 A renowned lyric poet from ancient Greece, composed emotionally rich verses exploring themes of love, desire, and beauty.
 Though much of her work is lost, surviving fragments reveal her profound influence on poetry, particularly her intimate expressions of longing and the complexities of human emotion.

-Hesiod:
+Statue of Hesiod:

 He authored didactic epic poems "Works and Days" and "Theogony."
 "Works and Days" offers practical advice on agrarian life and ethical conduct, while "Theogony" explores the genealogy and cosmology of the Greek gods, shaping early Greek mythology and influencing subsequent literary and philosophical thought.